 Principle 6: the elimination of discrimination in respect of employment and occupation a.
-Assessment, Policy and Goals on Labour standards

-TrustWorks engagement is based on a feminist ethos and its principles of respectful and honest collaboration, inclusivity and diversity; the company, therefore, fosters inclusiveness internally by bringing together individuals with diverse nationalities, cultures, thinking styles and expertise who work collaboratively to address clients' needs and to achieve personal and professional development aspirations.
-As an organization committed to empowering and supporting feminist leadership, our vision aligns with that of SDG 5 (Gender Equality).
+Assessment, Policy and Goals on Labour standards expertise who work collaboratively to address clients' needs and to achieve personal and professional development aspirations.
 Mutual respect, integrity and trust are key values of interaction among the people within the TrustWorks network.

+TrustWorks engagement is based on principles of respectful and honest collaboration, inclusivity and diversity; the company, therefore, fosters inclusiveness internally by bringing together individuals with diverse nationalities, cultures, thinking styles and

-TrustWorks pools and develops talents by providing six-month internship opportunities for students enrolled in Masters programmes who have keen interest in its sphere of operation; TrustWorks prioritises students who have no prior work experience in recognition of how difficult it can be enter this field.
+TrustWorks pools and develops talents by providing six-month internship opportunities for students enrolled in Masters programmes who have keen interest in its sphere of operation; TrustWorks prioritises students who have little prior work experience in recognition of how difficult it can be enter this field.
 The internship programme is structured as a 'mentorship programme' whereby each week there are provided with the opportunity to acquire and practice new skills that will enable them to enter the professional world with increased capacities and confidence.
+Unlike too many internships offered in this realm, are interns are offered a meaningful monthly stipend.

-Interns are subjected to the same confidentiality agreement as TrustWorks' Senior Advisors and Associates and they work directly with the Director and Research and Programme Assistant in executing their roles.
+Interns are subjected to the same confidentiality agreement as TrustWorks' Senior Advisors and Associates and they work directly with the Director and Senior Advisors in executing their roles.
 Interns are encouraged to offer their views on the business, based on the understanding that they have as much to contribute as they do to learn.
 Given that they are students, all interns are expected to communicate transparently about the constraints on their side, and to prioritise their studies if ever there is a conflict.

 TrustWorks collaborates with universities to ensure that the students working with us will get credits, i.e. the internship will count towards their respective degrees.
-TrustWorks interns are also offered a stipend upon successful completion of the programme.
+TrustWorks interns are also offered a monthly stipend to ensure all students have the means to participate in our programme.